-Barcodes ordered through our website will be emailed through to you, with the guarantee and images attached (in 5 different formats – .eps, bitmap, tiff, jpeg & PDF).
+Barcodes ordered through our website will be emailed through to you, with the guarantee and images attached (in 4 different formats – .jpeg, png, svg & pdf).
 These then need to be incorporated into your product packaging in an easily visible flat location either by you, or by your graphic designer.
 Please keep in mind the barcode specifications when doing this.

 Yes.
 All retail products in Australia (except for magazines and books) can use the same type of 13-digit EAN barcode.
 Hence, whether you need a barcode for your widget, t-shirt, CD or tractor, Barcodes Limited can provide a barcode for you.
 However – if you are supplying to one of the few large retail chains that specifically requires all product barcodes to be verified, you will need to join a barcode organisation, purchase your barcodes from them, pay annual fees & get them to verify your barcodes. (see note below regarding Woolworths) For further information about restrictions regarding the barcodes you purchase from us, read here.